 Diplomatic relations between Tajikistan and Estonia were established in 2006.
 The first Estonian Ambassador to Tajikistan was Jaan Hein, who represented Estonia from 2012-2014.
-The current ambassador Heiti Mäemees presented his credentials to the President of Tajikistan, Emomali Rahmon, on 20 November 2017.
-The ambassador resides in Astana.
-The first Tajikistani Ambassador to Estonia, Kozidavlat Koimdotov, resides in Minsk and presented his credentials to President Ilves on 11 October 2012.
+The current Ambassador Heiti Mäemees presented his credentials to the President of Tajikistan, Emomali Rahmon, on 20 November 2017.
+The Ambassador resides in Nur-Sultan (former Astana).
+The Tajikistani Ambassador to Estonia, Mahmadsharif Haqdod, resides in Minsk and presented his credentials to President Kersti Kaljulaid on 14 December 2018.

 - 13 February 2009 – the visit of the Tajikistani President Emomali Rahmon to Estonia;